Join our Board

 Who We Are

-We build relationships with diverse artists and communities through art.
+Mission: We build relationships with diverse artists and communities to present collections, exhibitions, and programs.

 The Robert McLaughlin Gallery is in the treaty lands of the Mississaugas of Scugog Island First Nation.
-This land has been the traditional territory of the Michi Saagiig Nishnaabeg since 1700; before that time, it was stewarded by various communities belonging to the Haudenosaunee and Wendat confederacies.
+This land has been the traditional territory of the Michi Saagiig Nishnaabeg and was stewarded by various communities belonging to the Haudenosaunee and Wendat confederacies.
 It is covered under the Williams Treaties and the Dish with One Spoon Wampum.

 What We Do

-Our strategic plan for 2022-2024 Connected, Creative, Caring was recently completed and has provided key priorities and goals for us to work towards over the next three years.
+Our strategic plan for 2025-2027 Art, Community, Care was recently completed and has provided key priorities and goals for us to work towards over the next three years.
+We’ll share it directly with applicants who are successful in reaching the interview stage.

 Your Commitment